abitofhelp/multi_module_bazels/README.md

 ```

 So, if there are multiple projects in the monorepo and each one has its own go.mod file, we cannot configure them at the root level.
-Each project has to implement MODULE.bazel, WORKSPACE, deps.bzl, BUILD, .bazelrc, and .bazelversion.
+Each project has to implement it own Bazel & go module.

-This repository defines the configuration in the root
+I am going to share this project with others to determine whether there is a better way to achieve this goal...